gavinrozzi/grwebsite/content/home/teaching.md

 A significant role that I played in this class was providing technology assistance to the professor and helping to modernize teaching methods.

-**Stockton University (Fall, 2018 semester):**
+**Stockton University (Fall, 2018):**

-For the fall, 2018 semester I am serving as the teaching assistant for two of Professor Linda J. Wharton's classes at Stockton.
+For the fall, 2018 semester I served as the teaching assistant for two of Professor Linda J. Wharton's classes at Stockton.
 Both courses feature in-depth study & discussion of key decisions of the United States Supreme Court.

 - POLS 3221 - [Constitutional Law](https://www.coursicle.com/stockton/courses/POLS/3221/)